cameroncuster/caffe_assessment/README.md

 Caffe's emphasis on good software development practices is well reflected in the commit and issue logs.
 All pull-requests are 'verified' and all commits point to a specific change in the application.
+Issues resemble the commit log in their reliability because they are very specific with detailed solutions which are documented in their entirety.
 Everything is accounted for in the issue and commit logs which accentuates software reliability.
 The documentation of the software alone is a reason to use the Caffe software in the project.